 Mohs surgery is a surgical technique used for the treatment of certain skin cancers.
 During the procedure, thin layers of skin tissue are removed and examined under a microscope.
 This is done layer-by-layer until only healthy tissue remains.
 This procedure spares the greatest amount of healthy tissue, leaves minimal scarring, and makes the surgical defect as small as possible.
 Mohs surgery was developed by Dr Frederic E Mohs in the late 1930s and is now the treatment of choice for basal cell carcinomas and squamous cell carcinomas of the skin.

-Pariser Dermatology Specialists, LTD. is proud to have board-certified Mohs surgeon, Dr. Larry Chang.
+Pariser Dermatology Specialists, LTD. is proud to have two board-certified Mohs surgeons: Dr. Larry Chang and Dr. James Bota.
 Dr. Chang performs Mohs surgery and other surgery on the skin at our Norfolk and Newport News offices.
-If you are referred to Dr. Chang by another dermatologist, you will initially be scheduled for a consultation for your skin to be evaluated and for Dr. Chang to determine the best approach.
-If your surgery does not require the Mohs surgical technique, Dr. Chang may be able to perform your surgery the same day as your consultation.
-If Dr. Chang determines that the Mohs technique is the best approach, the procedure will be scheduled for another day.
+Dr. Bota sees patients in our Williamsburg and Suffolk locations.
+If you are referred to either Dr. Chang or Dr. Bota by another dermatologist, you will initially be scheduled for a consultation which will help determine the best treatment plan for you.
+If your surgery does not require the Mohs surgical technique, we might be able to perform your surgery the same day as your consultation.
+If our mohs surgeon determines that the Mohs technique is the best approach, the procedure will be scheduled for another day.

-Before a Mohs procedure, it may be advised for the patient to stop taking certain medications.
-It is not possible to predict how long a Mohs surgery will take, so patients must be prepared to be at the offices for several hours.
+Before a Mohs procedure, a patient might be advised to stop taking certain medications.
+It is not possible to predict how long a Mohs surgery will take, so patients must be prepared to be at the office for several hours.
 We advise that patients wear comfortable clothing and bring something to help pass the time.
 Pariser Dermatology Specialists, LTD. makes every effort to make patients as comfortable as possible during Mohs procedures.